Baked Barbecue Maple Salmon

 a piece of salmon on a fork.

 Last summer we grabbed some stuff for the grill from a local grocery chain, Lunds and Byerly's.
-One of the things we bought were some barbecue maple salmon kabobs.
+One thing we bought were some barbecue maple salmon kabobs.
 We threw them on the grill and they were absolutely amazing.

 Thanks so much for supporting a small business and visiting our family owned blog 💕